Alien civilizations could be eyeing Earth for signs of life from these star systems

 Here on Earth, where we're focused on looking outward, we scour the universe for potentially habitable planets located outside our solar system.
-But what if we turned this idea around?
+But what if we turned the search around?
 What exoplanets out there might be looking at Earth for signs of life?

 That's the premise behind a new paper published this week in the Monthly Notices of the Royal Astronomical Society.
 It asks the compelling question, "Which stars can see Earth as a transiting exoplanet?"
-Cornell University's Lisa Kaltenegger and Lehigh University's Joshua Pepper are co-authors of the study.
+Cornell University's Lisa Kaltenegger and Lehigh University's Joshua Pepper co-authored the study.

 We find exoplanets by looking for a telltale dip in brightness when a planet passes in front of its star.
 That same principle would work for a sufficiently advanced alien civilization looking at Earth from across space.